 dhcpmgmt.msc

-console, connect to the DHCP server, and select Scope Option zone settings (or server – Server Options); - Go to the Advanced tab and select Microsoft Windows 2000 Options in the Vendor class dropdown list;
+console, connect to the DHCP server, and select Scope Option (or Server Options); - Go to the Advanced tab and select Microsoft Windows 2000 Options in the Vendor class dropdown list;

-- Enable 001 Microsoft Disable Netbios Option and change its value to 0x2.
+- Enable the 001 Microsoft Disable Netbios Option and change its value to 0x2.

-How to Disable NetBIOS Over TCP/IP via Group Policy?
+How to Disable NetBIOS Over TCP/IP via GPO

-There is no separate GPO option that allows disabling NetBIOS over TCP/IP for all network adapters in Group Policy Editor or the latest version of Administrative Templates for Windows 10/Windows Server 2019.
-Use the following PowerShell logon script to completely disable NetBIOS for all network adapters:
+There is no separate GPO option to disable NetBIOS over TCP/IP for all network adapters in the Group Policy Editor or in the latest version of ADMX GPO administrative templates for Windows.
+To completely disable NetBIOS for all network adapters, use the following PowerShell logon script:

 $regkey = "HKLM:SYSTEM\CurrentControlSet\services\NetBT\Parameters\Interfaces"